You can only configure BGP when you deploy Sophos Firewall in gateway mode.

 - Multiprotocol extensions (RFC 2858)

-Additionally, a firewall rule needs to be configured for the zone for which the BGP traffic is to be allowed.
+Additionally, you must configure a firewall rule for the zone for which the BGP traffic is to be allowed.
 Example: LAN to LOCAL or WAN to LOCAL.

 How BGP works